-If the two antennas are too close together, they pick up each other's signals and create a feedback loop condition called oscillation.
+If the two antennas are too close together, they pick up each other's signals and create a feedback loop condition called oscillation/feedback.

 By FCC regulation all cell phone signal boosters must auto-detect oscillation and when this condition is detected, immediately reduce power or shut down to end the oscillation.

 An oscillation condition is corrected by increasing the separation distance between the antennas.
 When the antennas are sufficiently far apart, the signal booster can operate at full power.